Effun-141/Effun-141.github.io/_posts/2022-09-28-Design of an Autonomous Vehicle System Based on ROS for Multi-Vehicle Interaction Scenarios.md

 ---
 layout: post
 title:  "Design of an Autonomous Vehicle System Based on ROS for Multi-Vehicle Interaction Scenarios"
-info: "Solve the problem of static reliance, improve the performance of visual SLAM system"
+info: "Simulate the process of an autonomous vehicle driving on the road."
 tech: "Outcomes:"
 type: Brief introduction
 ---